se-buw/seav/README.md

 - [ ] Add GitHub Actions for `colcon build` and `colcon test`
 - [ ] Enforce formatting with `ament_lint`, `black`, `flake8`
 - [OK] Create video demos and setup tutorials
+- [ ] Optimization of varibales in nav2 yaml
+- [ ] Further Adjustment based on the present vehicle
+- [ ] Adding video of waypoint
 ---